arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 To simplify life of the _devops_ in such a scenario we try as much as possible to use a _zero administration_ approach for ArangoDB.
 A running ArangoDB Cluster is resilient against failures and essentially repairs itself in case of temporary failures.
-See the next section for further capabilities in this direction.